soos-io/kb-docs/CSA/GitHubActions.md

 ### **Get the Example**

-* Navigate to the [GitHub Action DAST integration page on the SOOS App](https://app.soos.io/integrate/containers?id=github-actions), copy the example, and modify it.
+* Navigate to the [GitHub Action Containers integration page on the SOOS App](https://app.soos.io/integrate/containers?id=github-actions), copy the example, and modify it.

 ### **Run It**